Annex-Engineering/TradRack/docs/klipper/Status_Reference.md

   paused the print due to a failed load or unload).
 - `next_lane`: The next lane to load in the toolhead if resuming (if Trad Rack has paused the print due to a failed load or unload).
+- `selector_homed`: Whether or not the selector axis is homed.

 ## save_variables